Professional Development

 - Inservice Points: 60 Hours

-- Meetings: The first virtual meeting will be January 9, 2023 at 5:00PM.
+- Meetings: The first virtual meeting will be on day 1 of the course at 5:00PM.
 Participants will receive instructions the week prior.

 - Inservice Points: 60 Hours

-- Meetings: The first virtual meeting will be April 11, 2023 at 5:00PM.
+- Meetings: The first virtual meeting will be on day 1 of the course at 5:00PM.
 Participants will receive instructions the week prior.

 ASD Endorsement Courses